helrond/clbsj.org/_posts/2019-05-01-may-seminal-book-event-palestinian-liberation-theology.md

 ---
 On May 9, 2019, we will continue our Seminal Books Salon Series in which we discuss books that have influenced movements.

 This month, we will be considering the seminal book Faith and the Intifada: Palestinian Christian Voices by Naim Ateek.
+We will also be welcoming Ferguson artist-activist Suhad Khatib as a respondent, and other voices from the Community of Living Traditions.

 Our speaker will be Rani Allan, a 2018 graduate of Hunter College, co-founder of the Palestine Solidarity Alliance at Hunter College, as well as former President.
 He is a Palestinian-American activist, born in Fort Lee, New Jersey, and grew up in Egypt.
 He graduated with a major in Political Science alongside a certificate in Human Rights.
 His activism focuses on Palestine liberation, mental health, and cross-movement building.
 Rani is an aspiring civil rights lawyer.
 During his time at Hunter, he co-founded the Apartheid Divest CUNY campaign that targeted the largest urban university system in the country and made the University Chancellor make a phone call after midnight panicking about it.